ChanSuri/GymGenius/ThingSpeak/README.md

 - **ThingSpeak Data Upload (via REST)**: Automatically uploads real-time data to configured ThingSpeak channels using RESTful HTTP requests.
 - **Rate-Limited Updates**: Ensures that data is uploaded no more than once every 30 seconds to avoid overloading ThingSpeak.
 - **Service Registration and Deregistration**: Registers the service with a service catalog on startup and deregisters it on shutdown.
-- **Historical Data Generation (Room-Specific)**: The system saves historical information for each room (Entrance Room, Cardio Room, Lifting Room and Changing Room) using **TA_reader**, generating separate files for tracking data from individual rooms.
+- **Historical Data Generation (Room-Specific)**: The system saves historical information for each room (Entrance Room, Cardio Room, Lifting Room, and Changing Room) using **TA_reader**, generating separate files for tracking data from individual rooms.
+- **GET Requests for Historical Data**: Retrieve historical data files for each room via an HTTP GET request, allowing easy access to historical records.

 ---